lowlevel86/avecis/README.md

 A sketch pad is to artists as avecis is to programmers.

 Avecis is a programmable window.
-Sound, graphics, and keyboard/mouse input can all be accessed and programmed through TCP.
+Sound, graphics, and keyboard/mouse input can be accessed and programmed through TCP.

 ___